-How do development processes work, and how can they be nurtured, in organizations, individuals, and societies?
-This question is a red thread running through my professional journey through the world of international development, social innovation and democracy promotion.
-It´s a journey that has taken me across the world, from my native Rotterdam to Bangladesh, Southern Africa to Austria where I currently reside with my partner Barbara and our ´three little blond men´.
+How does development work, and how it be nurtured, in organizations, individuals, and societies?
+This question is a red thread running through my professional journey through the world of international development, social innovation and global justice.
+It´s a journey that has taken me across the world, from my native Rotterdam to Bangladesh, Southern Africa to Austria where I currently reside with my partner Barbara and our three little blond men.

 After an initial stint in corporate management, I spent most of my career working with civic organizations in the field of international development.
-I started out as a VSO organization development advisor to local NGOs in India and Bangladesh, then moved to Mozambique to assume various management and directors positions for Concern Worldwide.
-In 2009, I joined the Hivos knowledge programme in the Netherlands to set up research and development programmes in civic driven change and the future of International NGOs.
+I started out as a VSO organization development advisor to local NGOs in India and Bangladesh, then moved to Mozambique to assume various senior management for Concern Worldwide.
+In 2009, I joined the Dutch Humanist development agency Hivos to set up knowledge programmes on civic driven change and the future of International NGOs.
 Subsequently, I worked with a small group of colleagues to design new strategies for Hivos in an increasingly volatile operating environment, marked by aid austerity, shrinking civic spaces, North-South power dynamics and a growing global need for game chancing social innovations.

 I have published regularly about my work in books, journals and magazines.
 I have taught social innovation at the Donau University of Krems and been part of several research programmes including Transit, Urbact and the ISS Civic driven change programme, Cocoon.

 I combine my international work with local engagement as a board member and initiator of several urban development initiatives in and around Graz.

 My love for flyfishing, music and slow classic novels, offers sanity in a life full of travel, diversity and inspiring chaos of family life.